rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 ## 2022

+-   _What God Has to Say about Our Bodies: How the Gospel Is Good News for Our Physical Selves_ by Sam Allberry
 -   _Countdown to Zero Day: Stuxnet and the Launch of the World’s First Digital Weapon_ by Kim Zetter
 -   _The Death of Ivan Ilyich_ by Leo Tolstoy
 -   _One Green Bottle_ by Elizabeth Coxhead